 - Coats splinters in furniture so you don't rip or snag your clothing or worse.

-- Acts as a base for a DIY glitter top coat: just pour in multicolored confetti for an inexpensive embellishment that rivals Deborah Lippmann's genius.
+- Acts as a base for a DIY glitter top coat: just pour in multicoloured confetti for an inexpensive embellishment that rivals Deborah Lippmann's genius.

-- Relieves the itch of a bug bite: this tried-and-true remedy isn't quite scientific, but it works as long as you don't have any open scratches.
-Just dab a bit on, and it will stop the air from getting at your bite (which is what causes the itch).
+- Relieves the itch of a bug bite: this tried-and-true remedy isn't quite scientific but it works as long as you don't have any open scratches.